davidmalcolm/texi2rst/output/alternate-keywords.rst

 end of each problematical keyword.
 For example, use ``__asm__`` instead of ``asm``, and ``__inline__`` instead of ``inline``.

-Other C compilers wont accept these alternative keywords; if you want to compile with another compiler, you can define the alternate keywords as macros to replace them with the customary keywords.
+Other C compilers won't accept these alternative keywords; if you want to compile with another compiler, you can define the alternate keywords as macros to replace them with the customary keywords.
 It looks like this: